Set up your environment

 Debug tokens are valid for 30 days.
 When a debug token expires, the device no longer allows unsigned apps that rely on that token to run.
 When a debug token expires, you can generate a new one from the host computer's registered BlackBerry ID token.

 - If you are testing using the BlackBerry 10 Device Simulator, select the option to download a simulator that matches your

 SDK in the Active Device drop-down list.
 Follow the instructions in the wizard to

 You don't need a debug token or a BlackBerry ID token to run apps on a BlackBerry 10 Device Simulator.

-You can also launch the BlackBerry Deployment Setup Wizard manually anytime:
+You can also start the BlackBerry Deployment Setup Wizard manually anytime:

 - In Windows and Linux, click Window > Preferences.
 In Mac OS, click Momentics > Preferences.